hero media

 an outdoor deck with a tub at Rosebook Eco Tiny Home, Hunter Valley

-Soak up the view on the breezy outdoor deck.
+Soak up the view from the breezy outdoor deck.

 Best for: The outdoor bath, deck with fairy lights, BBQ and fire pit sets the scene for romance.